JnCoe/corretor-virtual/README.md

 # 🏡 Corretor Virtual

-This basic script will go through major real state websites* in Brazil and check for new properties that match your criteria.
+This basic script will go through major real estate websites* in Brazil and check for new properties that match your criteria.
 New properties are added to a Google Sheet with their details listed.

 ## How to use